melanierogan/bookmark-manager/user_stories.md

 ```
 As a user
-I want a list of my bookmarks
+I want a list of my amazing ookmarks
-So I can revisit pages I have been to
+So I can find pages I have been to
 ```

 | Objects  | Messages |